Recent Cars Sold

 1964 Chevrolet novas are my favorite.
 My first nova was a 63 silver 4 dr. had 38,000 original miles.
 My brother wrecked it and it went to the junk yard.
 We broke out the windows and smashed it.
 Now I know better. #2 was 64 blue 4 dr. Sold it when I moved. #3 was 69 2 dr. blue.
 307 ran okay.
 I wish I still had it.

-Due to my incarceration and divorce, all my Nova's were sold to pay child support.
+All my Nova's were sold to pay child support, leaving me the 1978 Mazda GLC.
 I would have liked to be able to sell them on E-Bay, but was unable to.
 I appreciate all the fanatics checking out my garage.
 I would like to hear from Nova lovers and steam engine enthusiasts.
 Please write.
 If any viewers are struggling with issues, get professional help.
 Keep trusting in our Lord Jesus Christ.
 He will help you make it through your struggles and trials.

 Click to view 1964 documents: